demurewolf/isstracker/README.md

 ## About

-This project would be a webpage that displays a world map and shows the location of the International Space Station (ISS) on that map.
-The location would update periodically to stay in sync with the ISS.
+This project is a webpage that displays a world map and shows the current location of the International Space Station (ISS) on that map.

+Satellite data used to calculate the ISS' postion is from CelesTrak's public data [repository](https://celestrak.org/) ([here](https://celestrak.org/NORAD/elements/) for current stations).

+Data for current astronauts in space is found using OpenNotify's [API](http://open-notify.org/).

 ## Requirements